The following are modal verbs:

 Whether modals, modal verbs, modal auxiliaries or modal auxiliary verbs, they are all the same.
 The modal verbs and the primary verbs (be, do and have) are called auxiliary verbs.
 The difference between these two groups of verbs is that we can use modal verbs as auxiliary verbs only.
 In other words, we cannot use modal verbs on their own in a sentence, as they are not complete by themselves.
 We have to use them with other verbs, which must be in the simple present tense.

-There are 11 moral verbs: can, could, may, might, will, would, shall, should, must, ought to, and used to.
-Words such as had better, need, and dare are sometimes included as moral verbs.
-Each of them is used with another word to express ideas such as ability, intention, necessity, obligation, permission, possibility, wish, etc. that are not expressed by the main verb.
+There are 11 modal verbs: can, could, may, might, will, would, shall, should, and must.
+Words such as had better, ought to, used to, need, and dare are semi-modal verbs as they can function as modal verbs as well as main verbs.
+Each of the modal verbs is used with another verb to express ideas such as ability, necessity, obligation, permission, possibility, wish, etc. that are not expressed by the main verb.
 Each one of them can express more than one of these ideas.

-- Modal verbs have no –s form such as the third person singular.
-Not: She wills talk to us later. / Not: He shoulds get some rest.
+- Modal verbs have no –s form such as when they follow the third person singular subject.
+(Not: She wills talk to us later. / Not: He shoulds get some rest.)

-- Modal verbs do not have –ing participle form (Not: might + ing) or past participle form (Not: must + ed).
+- Modal verbs do not have past participle form (Not: modal verb + ed).

-- Modal verbs can however be used on their own when the main verb is understood: He could be telling lies.
+- Modal verbs can however be used on their own when the main verb is understood.
+(He could be sleeping.
 Yes, he could. / She may be angry.
-Yes, she may.
+Yes, she may.)

-- When a modal verb is part of a verb phrase in a sentence, it comes first after the subject and is followed by a main verb in the base form (Subject + modal + basic verb + ... ): or an auxiliary verb (be, do, have): She can play the flute. / He is whistling.
+- When a modal verb is part of a verb phrase in a sentence, it comes first after the subject and (1) is followed by a main verb in the base form (Subject + modal + basic verb + ... ): She can play the flute.
+Or (2) is followed by an auxiliary verb (be, do, have): He could be watching television at this time.

 Modal verb and contraction